leygallego/leygallego/README.md

 <h1 align="center">Hi 👋, I'm Léyder Gallego</h1>
 <h3 align="center">A passionate fullstack developer from Colombia</h3>

-- 🔭 I’m currently working on **Smart contracts for my final project in Henry**

 - 👨‍💻 All of my projects are available at [github/leygallego](github/leygallego)
 - You can see my portfolio at [https://portafolio-leyder.web.app/](https://portafolio-leyder.web.app/)